Emily749/Emily749/README.md

 ## Hi there 👋

-I'm a software engineering student aspiring to a job in the technology industry.
+I'm a software engineering degree apprentice in technology